Have Fun Travelling in Your Golden Years

-Stay in Caravan Parks versus Free Camping
+Staying in Caravan Parks Versus Free Camping

 Caravan parks are a more secure way of traveling and stopping overnight.
 Although I believe they are turning people away because they charge too much for a simple shower and power.
 Although the choice is yours and if you are travelling alone this may suit you better.